Syrinx55/GenomeProfiler/README.md

 nano .env
 ```

-Keys in the `.env` file should be as follows:
+The entries of the `.env` file are as follows:
-`GENPROF_ENTREZ_EMAIL`: your valid email address.
+- `GENPROF_ENTREZ_EMAIL`: your valid email address.
-`GENPROF_ISLANDVIEWER_AUTH_TOKEN`: your API key from IslandViewer.
+- `GENPROF_ISLANDVIEWER_AUTH_TOKEN`: your API key from IslandViewer.

 Delete the sample values (after `=`) and replace them with your own values.
 Save and exit.

-Activate `genome-profiler` Conda environment:
+Activate the `genome-profiler` Conda environment:
 ```bash
 conda activate genome-profiler
 ```

-Install resources (databases etc.) used by GenomeProfiler into current directory:
+Install resources (databases etc.) used by GenomeProfiler into the current directory:
 ```bash
 GenomeProfiler/genome_profiler --setup
 ```

 ## Usage

+### Graphical Mode

+**W.I.P.**

+Open the `GenomeProfiler` directory within a graphical file manager (e.g. Finder).
+Double-click `genome_profiler_gui`.

+By default, GenomeProfiler will save its output within the parent directory of the `GenomeProfiler` directory.

+### Command Line Interface

 Activate `genome-profiler` Conda environment:
 ```bash
 conda activate genome-profiler
 ```

-Print help message:
+Print the help message:
 ```bash
 GenomeProfiler/genome_profiler --help
 ```

-By default, GenomeProfiler will save its output to the current directory.
+By default, GenomeProfiler will save its output within the current directory.

 ## Semantic Versioning

 This repository adheres to Semantic Versioning 2.0.0: <https://semver.org/>.

 The current version of this repository is stated in `./VERSION.txt`.

+## Acknowledgements

+- Benjamin Alford ([Ssolar5](https://github.com/ssolar5)): Packaging for distribution, command-line interface, documentation, cleanup.